UoMCS/openbadges-backend/README.md

 This is intended to be a backend which is simple to deploy on existing infrastructure, e.g. as an Apache VirtualHost.

+The backend assumes that you will be using hosted assertions, as these are simpler than signed assertions.

 ## Unit Tests

 Unit tests can be found in the `tests` directory and require PHPUnit.
 The full